 - Currency exchange services

 Marseille is France’s oldest city and a popular tourist destination for visitors from all over the world.
 Marseille Provence Airport is around 27 kilometres (17 miles) northwest of Marseille.
 This is, in reality, the finest airport in France for getting to Marseille.
-One of the reasons for this can be its massive size that makes it capable of handling so many travellers.
-Marseille Provence Airport also receives 3.4 million travellers each year.
+One of the reasons for this can be its massive size which makes it capable of handling so many travelers.
+Marseille Provence Airport also receives 3.4 million travelers each year.

 Services and Facilities at Marseille Provence Airport: